-If you choose to get car insurance with NFU Mutual, for example, you'll get free basic breakdown cover from the RAC.
-If you want home cover as well (and we recommend this) it will cost £35, and include national recovery as well.
-That's a saving of £105, compared with RAC's named cover.
+If you choose to get , for example, you'll get free basic breakdown cover from the RAC.
+It will cost £35 if you want home cover as well (and we recommend this), and includes national recovery.
+That's a saving of £115, compared with RAC's standalone cover.

 Nationwide Flexplus is our highest-rated packaged bank account.
 It costs £13 a month, or £156 a year.

-You’ll get worldwide travel insurance with winter sports, mobile phone cover up to £1,000, plus UK and European breakdown recovery from LV Britannia Rescue (which charges £142 for European breakdown cover).
+You’ll get worldwide travel insurance with winter sports, mobile phone cover up to £1,500, plus UK and European breakdown recovery from LV Britannia Rescue (which charges £142 for standalone European breakdown cover).